-There are no known existing hazardous material conditions within the proposed public street alignment.
-The proposed street alignment is located over one leaking underground storage tank cleanup site, which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5.
-The case has been completed and closed since 1988.
-The project is not located near any wildland fire hazard zones, and poses no interference with the City's or County's Hazard Mitigation Plans or emergency response plans.
+There are no known existing hazardous material conditions within the proposed public street alignment and the proposed street alignment is not proposed over any site included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5.
+The project area is not located near any wildland fire hazard zones, and poses no interference with the City's or County's Hazard Mitigation Plans or emergency response plans.

-Although the proposed public street alignment will traverse properties which have been under cultivation for many years, no pesticides or hazardous materials are known to exist on sites within the project area.
+Although the proposed North Temperance Avenue expanded alignment will traverse properties which have been under cultivation for many years, no pesticides or hazardous materials are known to exist on sites within the project area.
 Furthermore, the project is for purposes of facilitating a future roadway and will not involve development of facilities or improvements with potential to create a significant hazard to the public beyond that previously analyzed in the MEIR.
 Future construction on adjacent private property will implement necessary control or mitigation measures in accordance with the Fresno General Plan, the associated MEIR and the California Environmental Quality Act at the time of development.